Story Time Activity Dem Bones Book Companion Storytime Activities

 This site uses affiliate links (what's that?)

+This Story Time Book Companion activity is fantastic for supporting literacy skills with a hands on extension activity.
 Linking activities to fun books is wonderful for language and literacy development!

 When you follow up a story with a craft or activity, children are naturally working on recalling and sequencing the events from the story.